This page contains all the hot-off-the-press news about PE and Sports at Meridian:

 The SOC is comprised of children from KS2 and is open to all.
 Our mission is to make sure that children's voices are heard in the way school sports activities are organised.

-Our current priority is Sports Day.
+Our current priority is intra-school competition.
 Specifically, we want to:

 Our Year 5 and 6 children have the opportunity at the beginning of the year to become "Play Leaders".
 Following an official interview, this team of trained sports experts help lead games and activities at lunchtime.
 This initiative has helped develop more active playtimes for all our children, and produced some fantastic young leaders.

 Swimming (Year 5) - Thursdays